codemeyer/Jaevner/README.md

 The C# console application uses the Google GData API to communicate with Google Calendar.

-The .bat file in CSharp\Build will create a single Jaevner.exe file using ILRepack.
-You must have compiled the project in Release mode first though.
+The .bat file in CSharp\Build creates a single Jaevner.exe file using ILRepack.

 ## Known issues